Last Updated on by

 Later model Roombas like those from the Series 800 and 900 also have better sensors, allowing the robot vacuum to detect dirt and be smarter in navigating across your floors.
 These also use brushless debris extractors, which iRobot claims to pick up more dirt and dust without tangling.
 These models also have a more powerful suction.

-If you want to splurge, you can get a Roomba 980 for only $900 and get all the best technologies that a Roomba has to offer.
+If you want to splurge, you can get a Roomba 980 and get all the best technologies that a Roomba has to offer.
 The Roomba 980 has carpet boost, which makes it the best for thick carpets.
 It also has VSLAM technology that augments its sensor based navigation with a virtual map it creates with the robot vacuum’s onboard camera.
 The Roomba 980 also has a run time of 120 minutes, or 40 minutes more than Bissell’s.
 Further, the 980 also has more smart features that you can access on the smartphone app such as the Clean Map Reports, and Custom Cleaning Preferences.

 Side by side comparison of all Roomba models